Tquillity/HealthAssist/DEVELOPMENT.md

 ### Development Tips

-- Use `npm run dev` in both client and server directories
+- Use `pnpm dev` from the root directory to start both client and server
 - The server will restart automatically on file changes
 - The client will hot-reload on file changes
 - Check browser console for frontend errors
 - Check terminal for backend errors
+- Turborepo will manage the build cache for faster subsequent builds